***FREE*** subscription to

 I've been thinking about taking a trip to South America.

-ESL Student Challenges
+ELL Student Challenges

-The biggest challenge ESL or EFL students will be deciding when to use Present Perfect Continuous forms or the Present Perfect forms.
-One of the functions of the Present Perfect is to talk about an activity that has begun in the past and continues until the present.
+This challenge is because one of the functions of the Present Perfect is to talk about an activity that has begun in the past and continues until the present.

-Also, there is very little difference in meaning with verbs like "teach," "live" and "work" when "for" or "since" are used.
+There is especially very little difference in meaning with verbs such as "teach," "live" and "work" when "for" or "since" are used.
 For example, "I have been teaching ESL to adults for ten years," and "I have taught ESL to adults for ten years."
 Both of these sentences have the same meaning.
+However, I may want to emphasize the duration if I want to impress a potential ESL job employer; in that case, I would use the Present Perfect Progressive.

 From Present Perfect Continuous Forms